 As such, if it is proven that UCLA should have warned Ms. Rosen about the potential risk, they may be held responsible for harm to her, and other victims of similar circumstances.

 Los Angeles Personal Injury Attorney – How We Could Help

-Every case is different, and you can rest assured that your Los Angeles personal injury attorney understands this and will tailor their legal representation accordingly.
+Every case is different, and you can rest assured that your Riverside personal injury attorney understands this and will tailor their legal representation accordingly.

 To discuss your circumstances with an outstanding Los Angeles personal injury attorney, call the Law Offices of Howard Kornberg today on 310-997-0904.